 - Associated Student Bodies: Similar in format to Circles below, ASB deals with a young college lion inadvertently shacked up in the campus' gay-oriented dorm room, and his issues with dealing with all of the crazy characters he finds there as well as the conflict between his strict religious upbringing (and those of his family) and his budding homosexuality.
 A bit more sex than Circles, but it's still considered one of the best comics in the fandom to deal with real issues with the gay community.

-- The Astounding Wolf Man: A 25 issue series by Image comics written by Robert Kirkman.
+- The Astounding Wolf-Man: A 25 issue series written by Robert Kirkman and published by Image Comics.
 Adventures of a werewolf superhero.

-- Blacksad: A French-Spanish comic book about an American cat named John Blacksad who is a private investigator in the 1950s.
+- Blacksad: A French-Spanish comic book about an American cat named John Blacksad who is a Private Investigator in The '50s.

-- Circles: An ongoing gay-themed slice-of-life comic book.
+- Circles: A gay-themed slice-of-life comic book.
 Word of God has said that it is a case of Purely Aesthetic Species.
 Oddly notable for the ads for porn in the back cover, a former pornographer as the main artist, being distributed by a company known for porn, but thankfully not actually being porn.
 There is plenty of fanservice, however.
+Finished in 2015.

 - Cruelty: A comic by Rukis about a wolfdog and his fennec best friend.

 - Dracula is a straight adaptation of, well, Dracula.
-The furry aspects are only in the artwork, while the plot follows the original rather faithfully— which sometimes causes interesting questions like why a coyote would need to shave.
+The furry aspects are only in the artwork, while the plot follows the original rather faithfully — which sometimes causes interesting questions like why a coyote would need to shave.<!—index—>

 - Extinctioners: Another superhero-based anthropomorphic comic, this one taking a more serious approach than Supermegatopia below.
-There are several portfolios that the creator has pumped out, including many "Women of Extinctioners" pinups, three tutorials demonstrating how he draws the species in his comics, and— most recently— modifying existing superhero action figures to create toys of his characters.
+There are several portfolios that creator Shawntae Howard has pumped out, including many "Women of Extinctioners" pinups, three tutorials demonstrating how he draws the species in his comics, and modifying existing superhero action figures to create toys of his characters.

 - Fritz the Cat: The origins of funny animal fandom derive from this and earlier comics by Robert Crumb.